 What is Polish?

 Polish is often misunderstood, what most people don’t realise is that the polish substance is abrasive, and this abrasiveness is used to remove any defects.
 This won’t remove any of the paintworks but will instead remove thin layers of the clear coat where the damage is.
 The polish can remove a range of damage including fine scratches, watermarks or swirl marks.
+This adds another key bit of maintenance in combination with using caravan sealant.

 What’s the difference between a wax and a polish?